Director of Client Operations

 What makes Austin special?

 I live here…just kidding!
-Barton Springs - I’ve lived here for 10 years and I still love going here to swim.
+Barton Springs - I’ve lived here for over 10 years and I still love going here to swim.
 I also love how active the city is, there is always something going on in this city.

 What makes you (un)Common?